Creating a place to unwind in Miyakonojo. The unwavering banner that guided the ship carrying the future.

 "We're not doing this for the sake of corporate PR.
 We're thinking about what strengths each party can bring to this facility for the benefit of the local community.
 We kept this perspective in mind as we proceeded with the project."

-The two keywords that emerged were "natural environment" and "local community."
+The two keywords that emerged from this process were "natural environment" and "local community."

-"The main theme is to create a place of relaxation where local people can experience the cycle of nature's blessings and connections between people, and we've packed it with the thoughts that we hold dear and the experiences we want our guests to have."
+"The main theme is to create a place to unwind where local people can experience the cycle of nature's blessings and connections between people, and we've packed it with the thoughts that we hold dear and the experiences we want our guests to have."

 As he spoke, Ide's eyes were filled with confidence in what he had created.

-The architect was commissioned to Kengo Kuma, who also designed the National Stadium.
+The architecture was commissioned to Kengo Kuma, known for projects like the National Stadium.

 "Kengo Kuma is someone who values architecture that blends into the local environment and culture.
 We felt that this was in line with the goals of this facility, so we asked him to design it."

 The botanical garden, designed in harmony with nature, allows visitors to experience something out of the ordinary while viewing subtropical plants.
-A rooftop garden with a panoramic view of Mount Kirishima and the Okisui River, as well as an open lawn area, have been created to create a relaxing space.
+A rooftop garden with a panoramic view of Kirishima mountains and the Okimizu River, as well as an open lawn area, complete the relaxing space.

-We also spoke with Yanagi Kazuhiro, a representative at Starbucks Coffee Japan.
+We also spoke with Kazuhiro Yanagi, a representative from Starbucks Coffee Japan.

 Yanagi reflected that even though there were sometimes differences of opinion, they were able to work together over time to create the vision they wanted to achieve, which was only possible thanks to the passion and mutual respect between both companies.